fire-archive/DesignConcepts/chapters/level_00.md

 ## Student Learning Outcomes

 By the end of this course, you will be familiar with the (relatively small) body of work that is accepted in the game industry as the theoretical foundation of game design.
-You will also be comfortable enough in processes to start designing your own games, as well as critically analyzing other people’s games.
+You will also be comfortable enough in processes to start designing your own games, as well as critically analyzing other people's games.

 ## Why Are You Doing This?